 8. Setting up lighting

 Now, film lighting is what makes a studio a studio.
 There are a variety of options that are affordable on the market and they can really transform your video production more than anything else.
-It’s recommended that you start with something affordable and then build on top of that.
+It’s recommended that you start with something affordable such as a ring light and then build on top of that.
 There’s no such thing as having too much lighting equipment.

 9. Setting up a microphone

 Once you’ve got your lighting figured out, then controlling your audio is the next step to take.
-Having a studio and having a good microphone set-up is only half the battle.
+Having a studio and a good microphone set-up for your video recording is only half the battle.

 Now, there’s no right way to set up a microphone in your studio, but there are a couple of options that work.
 Here are a couple of microphone setups that could work for you: